A sequential ensemble approach to epidemic modeling: Combining Hawkes and SEIR models using SMC$^2$: Results

-In Figure \ref{Fig4}, we present model predictions of influenza incidence and the corresponding $R_t$ estimates, highlighting the comparative strengths of the SEIRS, DTHP, and MA.
-The SEIRS model provides robust coverage but fails to capture the sharp decline in cases during the first wave and overestimates the peak in the second wave.
-In contrast, the DTHP model closely tracks the changes in observed cases, but it underperforms during forecasting.
-Both models yield similar $R_t$ trends, with slight differences in magnitude during the period of low incidence between the peaks.
-The MA combines the strengths of both approaches, capturing abrupt changes like the DTHP while preserving the broader structure of the SEIRS model.
-It achieves the best overall performance, with the lowest in-sample RMSE, and maintains accuracy and calibration during forecasts from March 10 to June 16, 2024, outperforming both baselines in RMSE, coverage and CRPS (Table \ref{Tab3}).
-Its uncertainty bounds are narrower than those of the SEIRS model, and its predictions closely follow the observed data.
-The $R_t$ estimates capture seasonal variations, with transmission peaking during winter months: in 2022–2023, dominated by Influenza A \citep{HPSC_Influenza}, $R_t$ peaked at 1.82 (95\% CI: 1.35–2.42), and in 2023–2024, it reached 1.85 (95\% CI: 1.34–2.58) before declining significantly by June 30, 2024.
+Figure \ref{Fig4} presents model-filtered estimates of influenza incidence and the corresponding $R_t$ estimates for the SEIRS, DTHP, and MA approaches.
+The SEIRS model fails to fully capture the sharp decline in cases during the first wave and slightly overestimates the second wave peak.
+In contrast, the DTHP model closely tracks changes in observed incidence but exhibits lower coverage.
+Both models yield similar $R_t$ trends, with modest differences during periods of low incidence between peaks.
+The model posterior probabilities (Figure \ref{FigC3}) reveal that MA dynamically adapts between SEIRS and DTHP throughout the epidemic, favouring DTHP during periods of rapid transmission changes.
+As shown in Table \ref{Tab3}, MA achieves the lowest RMSE during the in-sample period, while DTHP attains the lowest CRPS.
+SEIRS maintains the highest coverage but at the cost of substantially larger errors.
+During the forecasting period from March 10 to June 16, 2024, MA outperforms both baseline models, achieving the lowest RMSE and CRPS while maintaining full coverage alongside DTHP and SEIRS.
+The MA approach effectively balances the ability to capture abrupt changes (characteristic of DTHP) with the broader epidemic structure inferred by SEIRS, resulting in visually smoother estimates that follow the observed data closely.
+The lower out-of-sample RMSE relative to within-sample performance reflects the shorter forecast horizon and the positioning of the forecast window during a stable, declining phase of transmission.
+The $R_t$ estimates capture seasonal variations, with transmission peaking in winter: the 2022--2023 season, dominated by Influenza A, peaked at 1.78 (95\% CI: 1.34--2.35), while 2023--2024 peaked at 1.81 (95\% CI: 1.33--2.41) before declining by June 30, 2024.
+The full analysis, including both in-sample fitting and 14-week-ahead forecasts, required approximately 2 hours 20 minutes of CPU time.